nsbgn/pandoc.mk/README.md

 [ImageMagick](http://www.imagemagick.org/),
 [lftp](http://lftp.yar.ru/),
 [rsync](https://rsync.samba.org/) and
-[find](https://www.gnu.org/software/findutils/) --- but of course you could easily substitute any ingredient.
+[find](https://www.gnu.org/software/findutils/) --- but you could easily
+substitute any ingredient.

-In short, the recipe `find`s Markdown documents under the source directory and, using `pandoc`, produces a corresponding HTML document under the destination directory.
+In short, the recipe `find`s Markdown documents under the source directory and, using `pandoc`, produces the corresponding HTML document under the destination directory.
 Any image or other resource referenced in that source file will also be created at the destination if a suitable recipe is found.
 With the appropriate configuration, the results are then uploaded using `lftp`